An RPC server exposes a number of endpoints, each of which contain a set of methods which may be invoked remotely by clients over a given transport.

 - endpoints (list) – a list of endpoint objects

-- executor (str) – name of a message executor - for example ‘eventlet’, ‘blocking’
+- executor (str) – name of message executor - available values are ‘eventlet’, ‘blocking’ and ‘threading’

 - serializer (Serializer) – an optional entity serializer